FlowFuse/node-red-dashboard/docs/getting-started.md

 ### Navigation Sidebar

 Built into the framework of the UI is a side navigation bar, along with the top, page-wide "app bar".
-Configuration options exist such that the side navigation behavior can be controlled.
+Configuration options exist such that the side navigation behaviour can be controlled.
 Options include:

 - **Collapsing:** When the sidebar is opened the page content will adjust with the width of the sidebar.
 - **Fixed:** The full sidebar will always be visible, and the page content will adjust to the width of the sidebar.